Hawthorn Berry Benefits

 Green vegetables such as spinach provide magnesium because the center of the chlorophyll molecule contains it.
 Nuts, seeds, and some whole grains are also good sources of magnesium.
 Although magnesium is present in many foods, it usually occurs in small amounts.
 As with most nutrients, daily needs for magnesium cannot be met from a single food.
 Eating a wide variety of foods, including five servings of fruits and vegetables daily and plenty of whole grains, helps to ensure an adequate intake of magnesium.
 The magnesium content of refined foods is usually low.
 Whole-wheat bread, for example, has twice as much magnesium as white bread because the magnesium-rich germ and bran are removed when white flour is processed.

 Doctors will measure blood levels of magnesium whenever a deficiency is suspected.
 When levels are mildly depleted, increasing dietary intake of magnesium can help restore blood levels to normal.
 Eating at least five servings of fruits and vegetables daily, and choosing dark-green leafy vegetables often, as recommended by the Dietary Guidelines for Americans, the Food Guide Pyramid, and the Five-a-Day program, will help adults consume recommended amounts of magnesium.
 Magnesium tablets also may be prescribed, but some forms, in particular magnesium salts, can cause diarrhea.
-When in doubt, a doctor or qualified health-care provider can recommend the best way to get extra magnesium when it is needed.
+When in doubt, a doctor or qualified healthcare provider can recommend the best way to get extra magnesium when it is needed.

 Protection of the Inner Ear